AI agent vs chatbot: difference explained

 If you want to build something yourself, alternatives exist.
 Microsoft Copilot Studio offers a low-code path that can get going in a few days for a chatbot, but still requires significant work for a multi-step agent with integrations against internal systems.

 What changed in 2026 is that AI agents are no longer a risk project.
-Stanford AI Index 2025 shows that enterprise adoption of agentic AI has more than tripled since 2023.
-It's production-ready.
+The Stanford AI Index shows that demand for agentic AI skills in job postings grew more than 280 percent in a single year, and that 78 percent of organizations now use AI in at least one business function, up from 55 percent the year before.
+The technology is production-ready.
 The biggest risk today is not the technology, but not measuring baseline before the agent goes live so you can't show ROI after six months.

 How do GDPR and the EU AI Act affect your choice?